|

 way to identify the Longfin is by the dark spot low on the body above

-the ventral fins.
+the pelvic fin.
 There is often a narrow vertical dark mark just behind

 it.
 Both are clearly visible in this photo.